The Chalumbin Wind Farm site is located in northern Queensland, approximately 15km south of Ravenshoe and 65 km south-west of Innisfail.

 It is in the Northern Queensland Renewable Energy Zone, an area identified as having some of the best wind resources in the country.

 Wind measurements show particularly high night-time wind speeds which would complement Queensland's overall energy mix.
 In addition to an excellent wind resource, the site is close to road transport and the transmission network, and includes existing disturbed areas and Powerlink access tracks that the project can utilise.

 The proposal involves up to 95 wind turbines, with an expected generating capacity of ~ 600 (est. 570) megawatts.

-Wind farms generate significant economic benefits for the local region during both the construction and operating phases.
-Around half of the capital cost is expected to be spent within Queensland, and local businesses will benefit from increased number of workers in the area.
+Wind farms generate significant economic benefits for local and regional communities and around half of the capital cost is expected to be spent within Queensland.

-We are keen to engage with the community widely to understand the benefits and impacts seen by the community, and where possible to shape the project to provide the greatest benefit.
+Epuron welcomes questions and input from members of the community and other interested parties.
+This helps us to understand views on benefits and impacts, and where possible shape the project to provide the greatest benefit.

 To receive project updates via email sign up to the newsletter here.